TylorS/45/README.md

-When running 45 from the command line, it will look for all test files it can, collecting all exports, of no particular export name, that adhere to the `Test` interface describe in the [Types](#types) section.
+When running 45 from the command line, it will look for all test files it can, collecting all exports, of no particular export name, that adhere to the `Test` interface described in the [types](#types) section.
 This means that 45 can be extended to handle new test types not offered here via 3rd party libraries.

 All 45 `Test`s must return objects adhering to the `Assertion` interface described in the [Types](#types) section.
 Many assertions are re-exported by this library from [4.5](https://github.com/TylorS/4.5).
-Though a number are provided by default, 3rd party libraries implementing the `Assertion` library can be used 100% freely.
+Though a number are provided by default -- 3rd party libraries implementing the `Assertion` interface can be used 100% freely.

 #### `describe(thing: string, tests: Array<Test>): Test`